Understanding trained CNNs by indexing neuron selectivity: Results

 Secondly, we have visualized the properties of a set of images presenting different degrees of class selectivity in Fig.~\ref{fig:ex_class_selectivity} for different levels of depth.
-We visualize each neuron with their NF visualization and the corresponding cropped images.
+We represent each neuron with their NF visualization and the corresponding cropped images.
 We also show two \textit{tag clouds} of each neuron.
-They visualize the importance of each class label.
-With an orange frame we plot the leave classes of the ImageNet ontology, while in the green frame we plot generic classes.
-This second analysis could help finding neurons that are specialized to a general semantic concept that different final classes share.
+They show the importance of each class label.
+With an orange frame we plot the leaf classes of the ImageNet ontology.
+This second analysis could help finding neurons that are specialized on a general semantic concept that different classes share.
 Note that neurons with high class selectivity index have a set of cropped images that we can identify as belonging to the same class.

-Finally we stress the utility of ranking images by selectivity indexes in Fig.~\ref{fig:class_and_color}, where we show interesting neurons in different convolutional layers that present high values for both selectivity indexes, neurons which are both, color and class selective.